roj4s/yii_angular_web_app/README.md

   * Once inside the backend container execute the init script with  ./init

 If all the previous steps for set up went well youll be able to access the front-end app through localhost:4200 and the rest api through localhost:4201.
-Please reach me through call or whatspp (92 982114961) if you find too much trouble to execute this project.

-Thanks in advance.